-President Joseph R. Biden, Jr. signed an Executive Order on Strengthening Medicaid and the Affordable Care Act, stating his administration's intentions to reverse the actions of his predecessor and strengthen the ACA.
+President Biden signed an Executive Order on Strengthening Medicaid and the Affordable Care Act, stating his administration's intentions to reverse the actions of his predecessor and strengthen the ACA.
 As part of this Executive Order, the Department of Health and Human Services, United States Treasury, and the Department of Labor are directed to review all existing regulations, orders, guidance documents, policies, and agency actions and to consider if they are consistent with ensuring coverage under the ACA making high-quality healthcare affordable and accessible to Americans.
+However, on January 20, 2025, President Trump rescinded this Executive Order.
+While it is unlikely that the ACA will be repealed, it is possible that the Trump Administration takes steps to weaken the ACA or change how it operates.
 We are unable to predict the likelihood of changes to the ACA or other healthcare laws which may negatively impact our profitability.

-President Biden intends, as his predecessor did, to take action against drug prices which are considered "high."
-Such measures could be addressed in a legislative package later in 2021 or with the reauthorization of the Prescription Drug User Fee Act ("PDUFA") in 2022.
-Drug pricing continues to be a subject of debate at the executive and legislative levels of U.S. government and we expect to see legislation focusing on this in the coming year.
+President Trump intends, as his predecessor did, to take action against drug prices which are considered "high."
+Such measures could be addressed in a legislative package or through administrative actions.
+Drug pricing continues to be a subject of debate at the executive and legislative levels of U.S. government.
 The American Rescue Plan Act of 2021 signed into law by President Biden on March 14, 2021 includes a provision that will eliminate the statutory cap on rebates drug manufacturers pay to Medicaid beginning in January 2024.
 With the elimination of the rebate cap, manufacturers may be required to compensate states in an amount greater than what the state Medicaid programs pay for the drug.
+This combined with the implementation of the Inflation Reduction Act creates challenges for manufacturers at multiple levels.
+Further actions by the Trump Administration could present risks or opportunities for our business depending on the scope and nature of those policies.

 Other legislative changes have been proposed and adopted since the ACA was enacted.
 These changes include aggregate reductions to Medicare payments to providers of up to 2% per fiscal year, effective April 1, 2013, which, due to subsequent legislative amendments, will stay in effect through 2030 with the exception of a temporary suspension implemented under various COVID-19 relief legislation from May 1, 2020 through December 31, 2021.
 Moreover, there has recently been heightened governmental scrutiny over the manner in which manufacturers set prices for their marketed products, which has resulted in several Congressional inquiries and proposed and enacted legislation designed, among other things, to bring more transparency to product pricing, to review the relationship between pricing and manufacturer patient assistance programs, and to reform government program reimbursement methodologies for pharmaceutical products.
-The Prescription Drug Pricing Reduction Act, or PDPRA, which was introduced in Congress in 2019, and again in 2020, proposed to, among other things, penalize pharmaceutical manufacturers for raising prices on drugs covered by Medicare Parts B and D faster than the rate of inflation, cap out-of-pocket expenses for Medicare Part D beneficiaries, and several changes to how drugs are reimbursed in Medicare Part B. A similar drug pricing bill, the Elijah E. Cummings Lower Drug Costs Now Act, proposes to enable direct price negotiations by the federal government for certain drugs (with the maximum price paid by Medicare capped based on an international index), requires manufacturers form raising prices on drugs covered by Medicare Parts B and D. This Act passed in the House of Representatives when it was introduced in 2019, and it has been introduced again in the 2021 term.
-We cannot predict whether any proposed legislation will become law and the effect of these possible changes on our business cannot be predicted at this time.